 Laser hair removal is a leading-edge technique for permanently removing unwanted body and facial hair.
 The Grace Clinic is pleased to offer this treatment for men and women desiring to improve their appearance, save time and eliminate worries about the smoothness of their skin.
-To learn more about laser hair removal at Dr. Douglas Grace’s cosmetic surgery Burlington offices, please explore the questions and answers below.
+To learn more about laser hair removal at Dr. Douglas Grace’s cosmetic surgery offices, please explore the questions and answers below.

 1. Is laser hair removal permanent?

 When done properly, laser hair removal produces permanent results in about 80-90% of patients.
 This means that hair will never grow back.
 In addition, some patients with difficult-to-treat hair find that they can achieve excellent results by receiving follow-up treatments once or twice a year.

 2. Is laser hair removal painful?

 No. Laser hair removal does not harm the skin, and it does not cause pain.
 The modern laser used at The Grace Clinic delivers highly targeted energy only to the hair follicles while simultaneously cooling the surrounding skin.
 To further improve patient comfort, we apply an anesthetic gel to the treatment area.
 As a result, most of our laser hair removal patients experience only mild pressure during treatment.